 As previously noted, ComEd has traditionally used marginal line losses when calculating TRCs, and that practice continued for its submittal this year.
 In previous years, ComEd also did not include an adder for administrative costs.
-For this Plan, ComEd included an administrative adder of 11.5%; this number was developed off of "an 8.5 percent adder to reflect ComEd's administrative costs and an additional 3 percent adder to reflect costs required by ComEd's independent evaluator."220 ComEd also calculated TRC values without the inclusion of its administrative cost adder; for the one program that did not pass the TRC,
+For this Plan, ComEd included an administrative adder of 11.5%; this number was developed off of "an 8.5 percent adder to reflect ComEd's administrative costs and an additional 3 percent adder to reflect costs required by ComEd's independent evaluator."238 ComEd also calculated TRC values without the inclusion of its administrative cost adder; for the one program that did not pass the TRC, removing the adder (which would increase the TRC value) did not result in the TRC being over 1.0 (instead, it was 0.93).

-220 "ComEd tracked costs over the past year and determined that administrative costs would add 8.5% to the typical third party program costs.
-In addition, stakeholders agreed that programs approved and run pursuant to 16-111.5B would incur an evaluation budget equal to 3% of approved program budgets.
-In total, ComEd increased each bidder's budget by 11.5% to accommodate estimated administrative and evaluation costs."
-ComEd Load Forecast at 28.
+238 "ComEd tracked costs over the past year and determined that administrative costs would add 8.5% to the typical third party program costs.
+In addition, stakeholders agreed that programs approved and run pursuant to 16-111.5B would incur an evaluation budget equal